-Both MedPAC and MACPAC have noted that concerns have been raised as to how separate programs and funding streams create barriers to coordination of care and the extent to which lack of coordination leads to poor health outcomes and increases costs.
-There has been consistent, and growing, bipartisan interest in better aligning incentives and advancing truly integrated care to improve health outcomes and quality of care for dual eligible individuals.
+Both MedPAC and MACPAC have noted that concerns have been raised as to how the existence of separate funding streams creates barriers to coordination of care and the extent to which lack of coordination increases costs and leads to poor health outcomes.
+Numerous researchers, health policy experts, states, and stakeholders have expressed interest in seeing more aligned incentives and integrated care to improve health outcomes and quality of care for dual eligible individuals.